 I liked this trail so much that I hiked it twice.
 On the second time around, the area experienced snowfall in the high desert and was transformed into a magical winter wonderland.
 This is a somewhat rare occurrence and I felt lucky to have experienced it.
 This hiking guide includes photos from both hikes to show the difference that a little bit of snow makes.

-Black Rock Canyon Campground and Trailhead
+Black Rock Canyon Trailhead and Parking

 The trailhead for West Side Loop is located at the Black Rock Canyon Campground in the northwestern corner of the park.
 Nestled among one of the area’s thicker stands of Joshua Trees, the campground is a short drive away from the town of Yucca Valley.
 The Black Rock Nature Center is worth a visit before starting the hike and provides natural exhibits as well as park information and maps.